 When requesting items which are owned by Duke libraries but not available (e.g. missing or lost), be sure to include a note on your ILL request stating that the items are unavailable at Duke, to prevent the cancellation of your request.

 Often more than one journal staff member needs the same item.
 To avoid unnecessary delays, always add your journal's name to journal-related interlibrary loan requests so that staff can intercept any duplicate requests.
-Check the alcoves for these items before requesting.
+Check the journal office and storage space for these items before requesting.

 The following items cannot be borrowed through interlibrary loan service: